apache/spark/docs/sql-error-conditions.md

 It is not allowed to use an aggregate function in the argument of another aggregate function.
 Please use the inner aggregate function in a sub-query.

+### NESTED_EXECUTE_IMMEDIATE

+SQLSTATE: 07502

+Nested EXECUTE IMMEDIATE commands are not allowed.
+Please ensure that the SQL query provided (`<sqlString>`) does not contain another EXECUTE IMMEDIATE command.

 ### NON_FOLDABLE_ARGUMENT

 [SQLSTATE: 42K08](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)